Donna Harris MBACP

-The free 30-minute, no-obligation, initial session allows us to meet, talk a bit about why you are seeking counselling, and think about how I might be able to help.
+The free, no-obligation, initial session allows us to meet, talk a bit about why you are seeking counselling, and see how counselling feels.

-Ongoing therapy will usually be weekly.
-I find that this frequency is good for the flow/continuity of the work.
-We could agree on 6 sessions and then review progress, or see how things go with a more open-ended arrangement.
+Should you wish to continue, we could agree on a certain number of sessions and then review progress, or see how things go with a more open-ended arrangement.

 Please feel free to contact me by phone, text or email with any questions or to arrange your initial session.